faizilham/msc-thesis/head/cover.typ

 #set par(linebreaks: "simple", justify: false)

 #text(size: 20pt, weight: "bold", [
-    Use it or Lose it: A Kotlin Static Analyzer for Identifying Unused Values ])
+    Use it or Lose it: A Kotlin Static Analysis for Identifying Unused Values ])

 #set text(size: 16pt)